 Real Estate Agent Asset Protection

 Real estate agents and brokers, unfortunately, are commonly sued and involved in legal disputes.
-Even the most diligent professionals cannot completely insulate themselves from this threat.
-There are some liability and risk minimization tactics that should be performed, however the only way to ensure your personal financial future is safe is to take action and create a personal asset protection plan now.
+Even the most diligent real estate professionals cannot completely insulate themselves from this threat.
+There are some tactics to minimize liability and risk that you can employ.
+However the only way to ensure your personal financial future is safe is to take action and create a personal asset protection plan now.

 - Breach of Duty

 - Misrepresentation about Flooding / Leaking

 - Misrepresentation of Property Value

 It is under one of those claims that name real estate professionals in lawsuits or demand letters.
 Therefore, through proactive asset protection planning, education and familiarization with these claims, professionals can avoid being stripped of assets.
 Now, let’s detail the 10 most common claims and causes of actions since 2001.

 This is the most common claim against real estate professionals with a single differentiating factor, intent.
 That is, in order for a judge or jury to rule in favor of a fraud claim, your opponent must prove a deliberate intent to harm.